EwenQuim/ewenquim.github.io/articles/3-pgp.md

   - your secret key

 It makes sense, doesn't it?
 Just try it with a friend!

+You can also try to send me a message (if you know to contact me of course!).
+You can find my public PGP key [here](../documents/pgp-public-key.md).

 ## 2. Use PGP in Git